 Many people love the sweet smell of coffee or tea in the morning and love to do a lot of research on the best way to prepare them or the best providers to buy them.

 You can cover a coffee or tea subscription up to a specific limit so people can subscribe to their favorite providers.

 Good equipment isn’t necessarily a benefit, but going an extra mile here is.
-When people work from you, especially from home but also from the office, you can spend the bare minimum on providing them with a piece of functional equipment or buying them a piece of equipment they love.
+When people work from you, especially from home and the office, you can spend the bare minimum on providing them with functional equipment or buying them a piece of equipment they love.

-In summer people usually want to go more outside, many parents have their children at home and in general, life gets slower.
+In summer, people usually want to go more outside, many parents have their children at home, and life generally gets slower.
 You can support this natural change by having fewer working hours in the summer.

 Summer hours can take different forms, like only working in the mornings on Fridays or even working four days a week for a couple of months, but they can make a huge difference in your employees’ lives.

 When people have been working in the same company for multiple years, it’s very natural that they want to do something else for a more extended time than just a regular vacation.
 For example, they might want to take up a more time-consuming hobby, make a long trip, or fully disconnect for quite some time.
 You can support this by providing a sabbatical policy.

 A sabbatical policy doesn’t have to impact your business negatively.
 A good start can be, after 3 or 5 years, people can take 4 to 6 weeks off, and then you can iterate and adapt depending on your employees’ feedback.